ahsanu123/caligula/README.md

 - ~~map all predefined SORE button and led~~
 - learn to make peripheral with hal
 - learn about interupt and dma
+- learn how embassy and esp-hal is connected
 - learn and explore embassy docs for esp32
 - learn embassy feature and learn embassy async
 - search for match sensor and actuator